 In order to ensure Positive Care operates to the highest level of standard and provide expert independent oversight of Positive Care’s QSMS, HCI provided the following services:

 - Ongoing challenge with sharing lessons learnt from one house across the Positive Care Network, not just between unit managers but also to front line staff.

-The outcome of this partnership ensured that the care and services delivered by Positive Care were in line with the all relevant standards and best practice including the National Standards for Children’s Residential Centres 2018 and the National Standards for Special Care Units 2015.
+The outcome of this partnership ensured that the care and services delivered by Positive Care were in line with all relevant standards and best practice including the National Standards for Children’s Residential Centres 2018 and the National Standards for Special Care Units 2015.